pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ### Added

+- Transformation Reporting.
+Get (verbose) logging as md file, page in SharePoint, console or a combination of these #82 [pkbullock]
 - UserDocsWebPart transformation support: this web part is transformed to the highlighted content web part showing the current user's active pages

 ### Changed